 Kilpara Flats has associative significance as an intact residential flat design by the highly distinguished architectural firm Yuncken Freeman Architects, one of Melbourne's most important architectural firms of the 20th century for their significant role in re-shaping the city from the 1960s and 1970s.
 They were responsible for important designs such as the Former BHP House (1972), Estates House (1976), Sidney Myer Music Bowl (1959) and La Trobe University.
-Kilpara Flats also has associative significance as the home of Barry Patten of Yuncken Freeman Architects, who resided in the penthouse with his family for thirty-four years.
+Yuncken Freeman Architects designed a number of buildings in the City of Stonnington, and their creative and technical contributions to architectural design reflects the strong culture of patronage and stylistic innovation in the municipality.
+Kilpara Flats also has special association with Barry Patten of Yuncken Freeman Architects, who resided in the penthouse with his family for thirty-four years.
 (Criterion H)